Image

 A Study to Test Different Doses of BI 764532 in Patients With Small Cell Lung Cancer and Other Neuroendocrine Tumours That Are Positive for DLL3

-Testing BI 764532 doses in DLL3-positive lung and neuroendocrine tumors.
+Testing BI 764532 doses for certain lung and neuroendocrine cancers.

 Recruiting